 In a caption for a July 5 Instagram post, Falsetti wrote,

+“You’re promoting obesity.” - comments people leave on photos where I’m just standing there and the caption is about how I love houseplants.
+And how about this post - a fat woman eating.
+Am I promoting obesity here, too?
+Or am I not allowed to eat?
 You don’t care about my health.
 Repeat: you don’t care about my health.
 Nobody has ever demanded the state of my mental health, or assumed to know it, by the way.
 You care about your own self-image, maintaining a hierarchy of bodies that perpetuates violence towards fat and marginalized people and keeps privileged bodied people feeling AND being treated as better than.
 You care that people who are supposed to feel shame, stay ashamed.
 How dare I love myself.
 How dare I exist.
 How DARE I be visible, right?

 To say Falsetti's Instagram posts give me life would be the understatement of the

 Celeste Barber's page, where you probably won't be able to scroll for very long without bursting out in laughter.
 Barber is an actor, comedian, and writer who's best known for her #celestchallengeaccepted series, in which she takes perfectly airbrushed photos of models and celebs and collages herself next to them as she attempts to pose in her own take on the original photo.

 TBH, I'll just leave it at that.
 Go see for yourself, because I promise you, this content does

 Some days, the inspirational quotes that flood wellness Instagram captions are wonderful, and exactly what you need to help you feel motivated.
 But other days, the last thing you want to hear is that whole, ~the universe is inside of you~ BS, because honestly, life can be rough, and sometimes you need someone to simply acknowledge that.

+Dianne Bondy does just that on her Instagram page.
+You'll never find a hint of phoniness on this superwoman's feed, and her commitment to educating and inspiring her followers will make you feel, for once, like you're not alone in this big, scary world.
 Jameela Jamil is a model and actress who also runs the Instagram page @i_weigh which, according to its bio, is a dedicated "movement for us to feel valuable and see how amazing we are, and look beyond the flesh on our bones."
 And I. Am.
 Here for it, y'all.